elibaqani/weblog/README.md

 ## API Documentation

 The API documentation is available at `/api` when the application is running.
 It provides detailed information about the available endpoints, request/response formats, and authentication requirements.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b my-new-feature`
-3. Make your modifications and commit changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a Pull Request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-We would like to express our gratitude to the open-source community and the developers who have contributed to the tools and libraries used in this project.

----

-Thank you for showing interest in the "Create Blog with Django Rest Framework" project!
-Please feel free to reach out if you have any questions or need further assistance.
-Happy blogging! 🚀✨